We test out the Coleman Rocky Mountain 5 and are very impressed with what we see.

 Doors are an important aspect of a tent.
 You need them good enough to keep the elements out when the weather is wet but provide good airflow when the weather is warm.

-We found that the Rocky Mountain 5 had some well-designed doors.
+We found that the tent had some well-designed doors.

 The doors were doubled up to provide additional weather protection.